Pronouns are words used to avoid repetitions of a noun.

 - Maria is from Spain, she is Spanish.

-- I like the colour red, it is passionate.
+- I like the color red, it is passionate.

-- Me and Julia come from France, we are French.
+- Julia and I come from France, we are French.

 - You and Peter always talk, you are really talkative.

 - John and Maria are fat, they eat a lot.